What on Earth is going on with CM Punk and AEW?

 CM Punk, Swerve in Our Glory, Toni Storm & Chris Jericho Comment | AEW All Out Media Scrum | 9/4/22www.youtube.com

 Up until now, AEW has conducted itself with little drama, with some dubbing the company 'All Friends Wrestling' due to the harmony backstage.
-Whatever has exactly happened backstage between Punk, Page and The Elite might not fully come to light for years due to the cloak of secrecy that wrestling likes to keep itself under.
+Earlier this year, Cody Rhodes one of the company's former EVP's jumped ship and joined WWE becoming the first big name to leave AEW for its competitors.
+This isn't to say that Punk, Omega, Page or The Young Bucks would do the same if they left AEW but there would be huge demand for them if they did depart.

-With WWE now under a new and lauded creative direction helmed by Paul 'Triple H' Levesque following the unceremonious departure of Vince McMahon, Tony Khan now faces the possibly the hardest period of his tenure as the founder of AEW so far: keeping his top stars happy and avoiding a complete collapse in relations, while also keeping pace with his rivals.
+With WWE now under a new and better-received creative direction helmed by Paul 'Triple H' Levesque following the unceremonious departure of Vince McMahon, Tony Khan now faces the possibly the hardest period of his tenure as the founder of AEW so far: keeping his top stars happy and avoiding a complete collapse in relations and more importantly not losing his top figures to his biggest rivals.

 Have your say in our news democracy.
 Click the upvote icon at the top of the page to help raise this article through the indy100 rankings.